AkaCoder404/Studyroom-booking/README.md

 JWT_SECRET = "<TOKEN">
 ```

-In order to create a container running MySQL, simply run `docker compose -f docker-compose.yml up -d`, use a database GUI like MySQL Workbench to connect to the MySQL database and create the tables there.
+In order to create a container running MySQL, simply run `docker compose up -d`, use a database GUI like MySQL Workbench to connect to the MySQL database and create the tables there.
 More details can be found in about MySQL database setup [here](./docs/01_SQL.md)

 > Make sure you are using docker compose v2.